computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/challenges/hiring.md

 ## Institutional and departmental context
 - Institution Name: Washington and Jefferson College
 - Location: Washington, PA USA
-- Student body size: ...
+- Student body size: 1400
-- Degree(s) offered: ...
+- Degree(s) offered: BA Computing and Information Studies
-- Department/major name: ...
+- Department/major name: Department of Computing and Information Studies
-- Number of contributing faculty: ...
+- Number of contributing faculty: 4 tenure lines
-- Number of majors annually: ...
+- Number of majors annually: 10-15

 ## Facilitation
 Are you willing to facilitate this discussion? _Yes_